 Plant-based proteins as a supplement

-Plant-based alternatives are now a must for every food manufacturer.
+Plant-based alternatives have now entered the mainstream.
 A number of new products enrich DMK's portfolio – without competing with the milk range.

 Good to know: Questions and answers about our vegan products